michaelkrog/bookloom/README.md

 **Remark:** Every service is started with 3 instances and requests will automatically round robin between them.
 See also [session management](#session-management).

+### Integration tests
+Integration tests are skipped during build.
+They require a mongo server available at localhost:27017 without auth requirements.

+The integration tests must be run manually.
+The tests will create a database called bookloom-integration-test.

 ## Architecture

 ### Diagram